hypernumbers/hypernumbers/INSTALLATION_ETC.md

 Quick (Vagrant) Install
 -----------------------

 There is a quick scripted install using Vagrant.

+First install vagrant from ``https://www.vagrantup.com/``

+Run ``vagrant init`` in a directory to initialise it and then

 Copy the following files from the GitHub repository to a directory on your host machine:
 * ``priv/Vagrantfile``
 * ``priv/vagrant-hn-provision.sh``

+You should overwrite the ``Vagrantfile`` that was created by ``vagrant init``

 And then execute:
 * ``vagrant up``

-Installing an X-Server (like XMing) will enable you to access your hypernumbers site by starting a brower on the guest command line:
+Installing an X-Server - like XMing available at http://sourceforge.net/projects/xming/ - will enable you to access your hypernumbers site by starting a brower on the guest command line:
 * ``firefox http://hypernumbers.dev:9000 &``

 Hypernumbers On The File System